 Short Summary for DonDesignJr>

-This article is written to seek corporate power to achieve Paradise4Humanity.com Achievable Goals and to show Don Design Jr. is a World Class Design Engineer, and not a crackpot with delusions of grandeur.
+This article is written to seek help to accomplish our Achievable Goals and to show Don Design Jr. is a World Class Design Engineer, and not a crackpot with delusions of grandeur.

 AKA: The Creator is an Engineer and Much More.